Welcome to

 Our therapists operate on the principle that many of our behaviors, emotions, and beliefs are shaped by unconscious factors—early life experiences, learned relational patterns, or unacknowledged feelings.
 Instead of merely managing symptoms, we aim to bring these hidden influences into awareness, creating space for meaningful and lasting change.

-Transference—when feelings toward significant people in your past are unconsciously redirected toward your therapist or group members—is not just an obstacle to be managed in our work.
+Feelings toward significant people in your past are unconsciously redirected toward your therapist.
+This is not an obstacle to our work.
 Instead, we invite curiosity about these emotional reactions.
 They provide a real-time window into your relational history and can help us pinpoint areas that need deeper exploration and healing.

 Becoming a Client